MartinMiles/xm-cloud/README.md

  - [Sitecore XM Cloud: Speed Up Content Creation Process with the Power of AI – Part 2](https://hachweb.wordpress.com/2023/09/27/sitecore-xm-cloud-speed-up-content-creation-process-with-the-power-of-ai-part-2/) - Dive deeper into practical applications of AI in speeding up content production in XM Cloud.
  - [Sitecore XM Cloud: Speed Up Content Creation Process with the Power of AI – Part 3](https://hachweb.wordpress.com/2023/09/27/sitecore-xm-cloud-speed-up-content-creation-process-with-the-power-of-ai-part-3/) - Conclude the AI content creation series with advanced techniques and key takeaways to optimize workflows.

+## APIs

+- [Introducing Sitecore XM Cloud Apps REST](https://www.nehemiahj.com/2024/10/introducing-sitecore-xm-cloud-apps-rest.html) - Learn about the new REST APIs for XM Cloud Apps and how they empower developers to streamline integrations and enhance functionality.

 ## Analytics

  - [Understanding Analytics in Sitecore XM Cloud Pages](https://www.getfishtank.com/insights/understanding-analytics-in-sitecore-xm-cloud-pages) - Explore XM Cloud Pages’ built‑in Analyze tool for real‑time insights into site and page performance.